ferebee/HIP/mobile-emissions-cessation.md

 Consequently, this HIP proposes to fulfill the contingency required by HIP 138 by providing a veMOBILE decision to discontinue MOBILE emissions.

-Here is the discreptancy explained by Siegfried, a member of our Discord Community.
+Here is the discrepancy explained by Siegfried, a member of our Discord Community.
 ![image](https://github.com/user-attachments/assets/a55fdafe-09e5-4eca-9f2a-6629fa0763e9)

 ## Motivation